keith-ng/Projects/DA - In-game Purchases/README.md

 ### Recommendations
 Sales
-- If the goal is to maximise revenue, there may be a potential to engage in more aggressive pricing for smaller points bundle.
+- If the goal is to maximise revenue, there may be a potential to engage in more aggressive pricing for smaller points packages.

 Battle/Season Pass
 - If sales are inferior to competitors and distribution are significantly different, incentives or rewards can be adjusted accordingly to entice and drive an increase in sales.